csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

  * Height
  * and Jersey Number

-The Player Class contains one consstrcutor method which accepts the player's roster information as parameters for a new `Player` object.
+The Player Class contains one constrcutor method which accepts the player's roster information as parameters for a new `Player` object.
 This constrcutor method is abstract and is only meant to be used by the subclasses of the `Player` class, the `Skater` class and the `Goalie` class, in order to store common roster data that both types of `Player` objects share.

+The `Player` class also contains the following methods:
+ * `getName` - returns the name of the Player
+ * `getDoB` - returns the Player's date of birth
+ * `getTown` - returns the Player's Hometown
+ * `getWeight` - returns the Player's weight
+ * `getHeight` - returns the Player's height
+ * `getNumber` - returns the Player's jersey number

 ### The Skater SubClass
 The `Skater` subclass extends the `Player` class and stores both position information and play information for each Skater.